Dorrie Napoleone, President, ’24

 Seth Draper, ’25

-Seth Draper is thirty two years old and is from Block Island.
-He grew up on Block Island, attending the Block Island School from kindergarten through graduation.
+Seth Draper grew up Block Island, attending the Block Island School from kindergarten through graduation.
 Following school, his passions for the outdoors, culture and travel brought him to many countries.
 He now spends his winters in Costa Rica and summers on Block Island.
 His love of both communities focus on conservation and the importance of our natural resources and a warm sense of community.
+While on Block Island he started a landscape/excavation business, providing everything from lawn care to driveways and stone patios.
+He is re-focusing his energies to help with his family businesses – The 1661 Inn, The Oar and the Narragansett.
+He has taken on the responsibility of continuing the legacy of his grandfather’s garden and exotic animal farm at The 1661 Inn.
+He has joined the Block Island Conservancy board to continue the preservation of Block Island and to retain a healthy balance between human development and nature.
+He is looking forward to working with this leading organization with both fundraising and landscape maintenance and development to improve Block Island’s unique beauty.

 Matt Fastuca, ’25

 Matt Fastuca is a classically trained horticulturist with a strong affinity for botany and the natural sciences.
 Born in Louisiana and raised on Long Island, he was drawn to the ocean and coastal landscapes from a young age.
 Matt came to Block Island in 2009 after taking environmental science courses at the University of Rhode Island.
 Since then, he has remained a part-time resident, working several years for Turtle at Islandscape before starting his garden-service business, Maritima LLC.
-In 2017, he received a Diploma in Horticulture from the School of Professional Horticulture at the New York Botanical Garden, where he studied plant sciences and ecosystems, and completed thousands of hours of fieldwork to back up his studies.
+In 2017, he received a Diploma in Horticulture from the School of Professional Horticulture at the New York Botanical Garden, where he studied plant sciences and ecosystems and completed thousands of hours of fieldwork to back up his studies.
 At present, he is eager to help preserve and maintain the unique landscapes and ecosystems that Block Island holds.
 You can find him any day out in the field or surfing in the water.

-Heather Hatfield, ’23
+Heather Hatfield, ’26

-Rosemary Tobin, ’23
+Rosemary Tobin, ’26

 Rosemary Tobin came to Block Island in November of 1997; she was here for a short visit but quickly fell in love with the Island and its people.
 She grew up outside of Washington DC in Rockville, Maryland, and attended college in Boca Raton, Florida at Florida Atlantic University.
 After college, she worked as a lobbyist led her to Chicago, Illinois.
 After eight years of working in the political arena she decided to simplify her life and leave Chicago to travel.
 Her travels ended here on Block Island.
 Rosemary lives with her husband, son, and two dogs, Lola and Sugar.
 She has successfully worked as a real estate agent for the last 11 years, and works for Lila Delman.
 In the summer, you can find her behind the bar at Eli’s.